Mission and Objectives

 The ESL program has five objectives for students who go through our program.

 In listening comprehension, students will be able to understand standard English spoken in and out of the classroom and implement strategies for effective note-taking for specific academic material.
-By mastery, students will be achieve an Advanced-Mid Level of listening ability as described in the ACTFL guidelines.
+By mastery, students will be able to achieve an Advanced-Low Level of listening ability as described in the ACTFL guidelines.

 In writing, students will be able to produce appropriately clear and coherent responses to in-class or extended assignments.
 At mastery, students will be able to write at the Advanced-Low level as defined by the ACTFL guidelines.

 In academic awareness, students will understand and demonstrate appropriate student behavior and ethics in American university classrooms.
-Students will be able to show understanding of 1) the expectations of appropriate classroom behavior and interaction, both between student and professor and among peers, and 2) university policies on plagiarism and cheating, and 3) common technology used in the university classroom.
+Students will be able to show understanding of 1) the expectations of appropriate classroom behavior and interaction, both between student and professor and among peers, 2) university policies on plagiarism and cheating, and 3) common technology used in the university classroom.